ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="src/app/app-routing.module.ts" path="upgrade-lazy-load-ajs/src/app/app-routing.module.ts"></code-example>

-When your application matches a route that needs AngularJS, the AngularJS application is loaded and bootstrapped, the AngularJS routes match the necessary URL to render their content, and your application continues to run with both AngularJS and Angular Classicframeworks.
+When your application matches a route that needs AngularJS, the AngularJS application is loaded and bootstrapped, the AngularJS routes match the necessary URL to render their content, and your application continues to run with both AngularJS and Angular Classic frameworks.

-## Using the Unified Angular ClassicLocation Service
+## Using the Unified Angular Classic Location Service

 In AngularJS, the [$location service][AngularjsDocsApiNgServiceLocation] handles all routing configuration and navigation, encoding and decoding of URLS, redirects, and interactions with browser APIs.
-Angular Classicuses its own underlying `Location` service for all of these tasks.
+Angular Classic uses its own underlying `Location` service for all of these tasks.

-When you migrate from AngularJS to Angular Classicyou will want to move as much responsibility as possible to Angular, so that you can take advantage of new APIs.
+When you migrate from AngularJS to Angular Classic you will want to move as much responsibility as possible to Angular, so that you can take advantage of new APIs.
-To help with the transition, Angular Classicprovides the `LocationUpgradeModule`.
+To help with the transition, Angular Classic provides the `LocationUpgradeModule`.
-This module enables a *unified* location service that shifts responsibilities from the AngularJS `$location` service to the Angular Classic`Location` service.
+This module enables a *unified* location service that shifts responsibilities from the AngularJS `$location` service to the Angular Classic `Location` service.

 To use the `LocationUpgradeModule`, import the symbol from `@angular-classic/common/upgrade` and add it to your `AppModule` imports using the static `LocationUpgradeModule.config()` method.